hex-spell/react-minimalistic-store/README.md

 } = createStore<StoreInterface>(initialState);

 // State mutation
+/*
-// mergeStrategy is "deep" by default function setState(
+ mergeStrategy is "deep" by default the "replace" merge strategy overwrites the entire state, only use it if every property of your state is optional */

+function setState(
   newState: Partial<Store>,
-  config: { mergeStrategy: "deep" | "shallow" }
+  config: { mergeStrategy: "deep" | "shallow" | "replace" }
 );

 /*